 The main problem of this area is the fact that a lot of cars use these roads.
 The pressure of vehicular traffic increases during the Pujas.
-Besides, a lot of people have been coming to the newly where people will be allowed to cross the roads.
+Besides, a lot of people have been coming to the newly

 The Kalighat temple also attracts a lot of devotees at this point of time.